udacity/ud406/2.8.03-Solution-VictoryOverlay/README.md

-# Game Over, Gal

-In this exercise, we'll add a game over screen, much like we added the victory screen in the last level.
-It's up to you how creative you want to get with this, but our reference solution involves spawning a few hundred enemies on invisible platforms.
+# Victory Overlay

+Let's add in an overlay to be displayed when GigaGal completes a level!

+First we'll need to add a flag to the `Level` to indicate when GigaGal has reached the exit portal.
+Then we'll need to create a suitably awesome overlay to display.
+A congratulatory message plus a bunch of explosions (fireworks?) sounds good.
+Finally, we need to work out the logic of when and how long to display the overlay, and when to start a new level!

-Check out the TODOs to get started.
+Check out the TODOs to get started.``````````